-2 Signal LCC Features
+2 Signal LCC-32H Features

-- The Signal LCC uses the CAN bus implementation of the NMRA LCC. - Communicates over the LCC CAN bus at 125Kb. - Support for a total of 8 general purpose Input/Output lines: - Up to 8 Input Lines. (internal pull-up termination on all lines) - or Up to 8 Output Lines, or any mix of inputs and outputs. - Drivers for signals 16 LEDs. (internal current limiting for each LED) - Rule based signal control for up to a total of 64 rules. - Each rule can light any 4 of the 16 available LEDs. - Internal Logic Blocks with up to 32 conditional statements. - Support for up to 8 virtual code lines. (virtual speed tables linking masts) - CDI (Configuration Description Information) controlled programming via Software connected to the LCC bus. - I/O Lines may be configured as TC-64 compatible ports or as individual lines. - Automatically saves input/output and logic states during power down. - Boot Loader allows touch-less user firmware upgrades over the LCC® (Layout Command & Control) bus connection. - Power is supplied over the LCC® bus.
-The Signal LCC requires 20mA. plus whatever load may be imposed by the I/O module that you choose plus the LEDs that you are driving.
+- The Signal LCC-32H uses the CAN bus implementation of the NMRA LCC. - Communicates over the LCC CAN bus at 125Kb. - Support for a total of 8 general purpose Input/Output lines: - Up to 8 Input Lines. (internal pull-up termination on all lines) - Up to 8 Output Lines. - Any mix of inputs and outputs by using 'Sample Mode'. - Control for 32 signal driver boards (96 LEDs total). (internal current limiting for each LED) - Rule (Aspect) based signal control for up to 512 rules.
+(16 total per mast group)

+- Each rule can light any of the available LEDs in its mast group. - Internal Logic Blocks with up to 32 conditional statements. - Support for up to 8 virtual code lines per mast. (virtual speed tables linking masts) - CDI (Configuration Description Information) controlled programming via a program connected to the LCC bus. - I/O Lines may be configured as I/O ports or as individual lines. - Automatically saves all input/output, signal aspect, and logic states during power down. - Boot Loader allows touch-less user firmware upgrades over the LCC[®] (Layout Command & Control) bus connection. - Power is supplied over the LCC[®] bus, or from an external power source.
+The Signal LCC-32H itself requires 20mA. plus whatever load may be imposed by the I/O module that you choose, plus the power supplied to the LED drivers that you have connected.